 - Commercial sources (secondary research): market reports from research agencies such as Pew, Gartner, or Forrester, for example.
 This information requires payment to access.

 Your customers go on a journey when they purchase your product or service.
 On that journey, they will encounter other options to solve their problem, and those options are your competitors.

 Once you gain the trust and confidence of your new customers, you should treat them as a fountain of knowledge into the world of possibilities outside of your business.
-Forbes highlights that 77% of consumers view brands more favorably if they seek out and apply customer feedback.
+Forbes highlights that 77% of consumers view brands more favourably if they seek out and apply customer feedback.
 Asking for feedback from your customers via surveys, polls, social media, etc., can even contribute to your overall customer retention rates.

 - Social Media & Forums

 Use social listening to find your competitors on the sites where your customers are searching for recommendations and advice.
 Configure your social listening tools to monitor specific keywords that are important to your industry, and you will be able to see which competitors your target audience are mentioning in recommendations.